|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 The Earth has a natural satellite, the Moon.
 (Orbital plane is tilted 5° to the ecliptic, the Moon's axis is tilted 1.5° to the ecliptic; wikipedia.
 This information comes up when I get to eclipses.)

-The Earth is unique in the solar system, in that it has a Moon which is of comparable size to the primary body, in this case the planet Earth.
+The Earth is unique in the solar system, in that it has a Moon of comparable size to the primary body (which in this case is the planet Earth).
 There are many moons throughout the solar system, but all of them are small compared to the planet.
 The Earth-Moon system is more like a double planet, than a planet with a moon.